work / writing / about / contact / buy my books / home

 Hand-knitted yarn

-We Don't Make New Work and Piles of Dirty Clothes are the first of an (ongoing) series of works made with the following method: I start knitting one letter, and see what follows.
+We Don't Make New Work and Piles of Dirty Clothes are the first two of an (ongoing) series of works made with the following method: I start knitting one letter, and see what follows.
 The outcome is a slowed-down thought.
 While I knit a letter, I have plenty of time to decide on the next one.
 I can change my mind.
 Decisions are taken throughout days, not in seconds.
 Given the previous research I had made on inner monologue and stillness (that had me look, for example, to "The Love Song of J. Alfred Prufrock" by T. S. Eliot and the movie "Der Himmel uber Berlin"), I found that these works were best able to channel the idea of an almost still inner monologue - an idea that is almost an oximoron.

-work / about / contact / home
+work / writing / about / contact / buy my books / home

 Tap (2025)